saveourtool/diktat/info/guide/diktat-coding-convention.md

 b) `is` + boolean variable name()

 c) `set` + field/attribute name().
-However, note that the syntax and code generation for Kotlin are completely the same as those described for the getters in point a.
+However, note that the syntax and code generation for Kotlin are completely the same as those described for the getters in point.

 d) `has` + Noun / adjective ()